gilt/tech-blog/_posts/2016-12-07-december-meetups.md

 We're partnering with the NYC PostgreSQL User Group on Thursday, December 15 at 6:30pm to host [Bruce Momjian](http://momjian.us/main/resume.html#biography).

-Here's the description of his talk:
+Here's the description of Bruce's talk:

 Postgres 9.6 adds many features that take the database to a new level of scalability, with parallelism and multi-CPU-socket scaling improvements.